lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ apt-get install vim

 That's done.
-Now, we will vesrion our configuration to share across machines while keeping track of any changes made.
+Now, we will version our configuration to share across machines while keeping track of any changes made.

 To do this, create a .vim repository with a vimrc file: